MicroLua/MicroLua/README.md

 ## Examples

 The [MicroLua-examples](https://github.com/MicroLua/MicroLua-examples)
-repository contains example programs that demonstrate how to use the various features of the RP2040 from Lua.
+repository contains example programs that demonstrate how to use the features of the RP2040 from Lua.

 Here's the `blink` example in MicroLua, a translation of the [`blink`](https://github.com/raspberrypi/pico-examples/tree/master/blink)